dahmansphi/code_ai_from_start_to_end/hcc_v01/README.md

 > 4. you can access the documentation of [Project-ONE](https://github.com/dahmansphi/code_ai_from_start_to_end/blob/main/hcc_v01/README.md)
 > 5. you can access the documentation of [Project-TWO](https://github.com/dahmansphi/code_ai_from_start_to_end/blob/main/fsp_v01/README.md)
 > 6. you can access the LAB- for creating the __predictive model__ for the first project from [LAB-CODE](https://github.com/dahmansphi/code_ai_from_start_to_end/blob/main/hcc_v01/hcc_v01/model/healthcareProj.ipynb)

+# Documentation

+## Environment

+It is recommended to create virtual environment before you start on the implementation step